PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ### Service Graph
 In addition to simply creating services, ACME wants to make use of PagerDuty's [service graph](https://support.pagerduty.com/docs/service-graph).
 Service Graph allows PagerDuty users to create relationships among the various services in a PagerDuty account.
 Users with a service graph configuration can more easily determine the potential impact of an incident on a backend service by seeing what other services might be affected.

-The combination of business and technical services into a service graph will give ACME's executive team a visual representation of the health of their services at any given time, via the [status page].
+The combination of business and technical services into a service graph will give ACME's executive team a visual representation of the health of their services at any given time, via the [status page](https://support.pagerduty.com/docs/status-pages).

 To create the relationships among services in PagerDuty, the services are linked via *dependencies*.
-These are configured via Terraform with the `pagerduty_service_dependency` [resource].
+These are configured via Terraform with the `pagerduty_service_dependency` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/service_dependency).
 Each dependency resource must contain a `dependent_service` and a `supporting_service`.
 The *dependent service* is one that consumes or makes use of a *supporting service* in some way and could be impacted if the *supporting service* experiences an incident.

 ACME is connecting a number of technical services to their business services for better visibility.
 For example, the *Sales* business service depends on the *CRM* service, and if there is an incident on *CRM*, everyone on the Sales team could be impacted:
 ```